dariol83/reatmetric/eu.dariolucia.reatmetric.driver.spacecraft/ActivityProperties.md

 #### linked-scheduled-activity-occurrence

 Allow to keep tracking between a scheduled activity occurrence and the PUS 11,4 TC.
-This implementation of the PUS 11 supports a single TC per PUS 11,4.
+The implementation of the PUS 11 in this module supports a single TC per PUS 11,4.

-Format: `internal`
+Format: *internal*